badlydrawnrob/anki/source/docs/professional/index.md

     + 🧑‍🎓 **[The professional way](../professional/index.md)**

+## First steps

+You should know how to clone or fork a Github repository.
+You should also have `npm` and `pandoc` installed.
+Once you've done that, you can continue reading.

 ## Compiling your card field data

 > This is simple! `npm run pandoc` and you're done!

 The `/data/*` files are a helpful way to quickly write your Anki cards.
 You can compile them into HTML and use that to add to the card's fields.
 They're well `<!-- commented -->` so you'll know what to do with each field.
 Make sure you've read each card's documentation (linked to in the navigation above) before you use these `data-` files.
-They'll make more sense after.
+They'll make more sense then.

-Each `data/data-*` file will be updated when you run this command.
-There's also a special `data-code.md` and `data-code.html` file that's helpful for `code block`s to compile.
+Each `data-*` file will be updated when you run this command.
+There's also a special `data-code.md` and `data-code.html` file that's helpful to compile `code block`s.
 This can convert from `.md -> .html` and back again.

 ## The professional way to create your own CSS theme